maheshsabnis/capita_sept_2023_Oct/Assignments.md

 	- Task 2: Calculate Income
 	- TAsk 3: Write that Data in File
 2. Make sure that the Global Database for Storing the Employee Information is repaced by ConcurrentDictionary

+# Date: 06-Oct-2023

+1. Create a Custom Validator to make sure that the EmpName MUST be accepted as 'FirstName MiddleName LastName'

+2. MOdify the Post method for EMployeeController as follows:
+	- If the Empployee is added in specific Department but its capacity is already full then throw an exception statng that the 'Department is already full with ix max capacity of Employees'

+	- e.g.
+		-	If 'IT' Department has 10 Capacity and already there are 10 EMployees exisit into it then throw an exception